Salzburg Summer 2019

 - Bethany Singer

-It was a pleasure to travel with the group and everyone for the most part seemed to enjoy themselves and each other.
+It was a pleasure to travel with the group and everyone, for the most part, seemed to enjoy themselves and each other.
 The chemistry was good.
 I will forever have memories of the time I spent in Europe and look forward to returning in the very near future.
 My take away would be that I can cross this off my bucket list and it was a great life experience, one that I’m so happy I had a chance to participate in.
-Also I’m happy that I now have a perspective of the European culture and can appreciate the European people that I meet going forward.
+Also, I’m happy that I now have a perspective of European culture and can appreciate the European people that I meet going forward.
 I’ve been looking at the Queen’s Diamond Jubilee on television and can recognize some of the places they show during the celebration for her.
 I will begin reliving the trip as soon as I take time to edit my pictures (memories nothing like them).
-Thank you Jeff, Tom and Denise you guys did a good job and I look forward to traveling with you again so keep me on your mailing list.
+Thank you, Jeff, Tom, and Denise you guys did a good job and I look forward to traveling with you again so keep me on your mailing list.